-The cash incentive compensation opportunities granted to our named executive officers in fiscal year 2021 are set forth in the "Grants of Plan-Based Awards for Fiscal 2021" table.
-The actual cash incentive compensation earned by each of our named executive officers in fiscal year 2021 is set forth in the "Summary Compensation Table" below.
+The cash incentive compensation opportunities granted to our named executive officers in fiscal year 2022 are set forth in the "Grants of Plan-Based Awards for Fiscal 2022" table.
+However, as set forth in the "Summary Compensation Table" below, none of our named executive officers received any cash incentive compensation payments for fiscal year 2022.

-In March 2022, the Compensation Committee approved specific performance targets and payout levels for executive officers for the 2022 fiscal year.
-Under the 2022 plan, Mr. Lolmaugh, Ms. Lunan, Mr. Davis, and Mr. Kinder's cash incentive targets represent 75%, 50%, 40%, and 40% of their 2021 year-end base salaries, respectively.
-The cash incentive plan for 2022 is tied to the achievement of a further Adjusted EBITDA target, calculated in the manner described above, including the further adjustments for changes in cash incentive and long-term bonus expenses.
+In February 2023, the Compensation Committee approved specific performance targets and payout levels for executive officers for the 2023 fiscal year.
+Under the 2023 plan, Mr. Lolmaugh, Ms. Lunan, Mr. Davis, and Mr. Kinder's cash incentive targets represent 75%, 50%, 40%, and 40% of their 2023 year-end base salaries, respectively.
+The cash incentive plan for 2023 is tied to the achievement of an Adjusted EBITDA target, calculated in the manner described above.
 Messrs.
-Lolmaugh, Davis and Kinder and Ms. Lunan are each entitled to receive a partial incentive payment if we achieve at least 90% of the further Adjusted EBITDA performance target and can earn up to 175% the target incentive amount if we achieve 115% of the further Adjusted EBITDA performance target.
+Lolmaugh, Davis and Kinder and Ms. Lunan are each entitled to receive a partial incentive payment if we achieve at least 85% of the Adjusted EBITDA performance target and can earn up to 175% the target incentive amount if we achieve 115% of the Adjusted EBITDA performance target.

 Equity and Equity-Linked Incentives.
 We use equity incentive awards to link the interests of our named executive officers with those of our shareholders.
 The Omnibus Plans authorize, or authorized, the Compensation Committee to grant stock options (nonqualified stock options or incentive stock options) and restricted stock or any combination thereof.
 Vesting of such equity incentive awards is dependent in whole or in part on continued employment, to encourage the retention of our named executive officers through the vesting period of the awards.
-In some cases, vesting may also be partially based on certain market conditions such as the annual appreciation of our common stock or upon the attainment of certain performance conditions such as an EBITDA target.
+In some cases, vesting may also be partially based on certain market conditions such as the annual appreciation of our common stock or upon the attainment of certain performance conditions, such as an EBITDA target.
 In determining the size of equity awards to our named executive officers, our Compensation Committee considers several internal factors, such as the relative job scope, the value of outstanding equity awards, individual performance history, prior contributions to the Company, and the size of prior awards, as well as external factors such as the levels of unvested equity awards held by our executive officers in relation to their peers at comparable companies.